JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/optimizing-course-api.md

 In late October of 2024, my team and I started building a course recommendation system that shows grade distributions for UC Davis.
 Our initial rough version was launched 4 days later on November 2nd.
 A school year after that, it's been used by 8,200 students, has over 257,000 page views, and our backend has handled over 850,000 requests.

 Our first versions of the product (weeks 1-2) were objectively slow, taking upwards of 10 seconds to send and load 4MB of data on the frontend.
-As soon as we built it, we decided to optimize it because our initial users said they liked the content but it too long to load on their phone, especially when they were in the library.
-Those optimizations involved pagination, prefecthing data before it was needed, and upgrading our hosting above the free tier of Render.
+As soon as we built it, we decided to optimize it because our initial users said they liked the content but it took too long to load on their phone, especially when they were in the library.
+Those optimizations involved pagination, prefetching data before it was needed, and upgrading our hosting above the free tier of Render.
 Having the higher tier meant we also didn't have a cold start problem if the product wasn't used every hour.
 That being said, we still had only 0.5 CPUs and a 512MB of memory.

-Many optimizations were done that patched the problem, but none addressed the underlying issue, which was an unoptimized backed written in Python and running on a server that was not powerful enough.
+Many optimizations were done that patched the problem, but none addressed the underlying issue, which was an unoptimized backend written in Python and running on a server that was not powerful enough.
 Often the backend would run out of memory and would force a restart.
 These initial patch optimizations were enough to keep our users happy, who said they didn't notice the issue and liked how it had all of the grade data they wanted.

 That was until recently.
 Our traffic has increased substantially and we added a vector search.
 The addition of the search has meant that both our memory and CPU are not enough to handle the traffic.
 This leads us to the most recent optimizations to reduce the amount of memory needed, as well as increase the speed of the endpoints.